sharequek/RushHour2/README.md

 5. **Scoring**: Apply multi-factor scoring algorithm
 6. **Storage**: Save enriched data to PostgreSQL
 7. **Display**: Present results through web interface

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-This project is for educational and personal use.
-Please respect StreetEasy's terms of service and robots.txt when scraping.

-## ⚠️ Disclaimer

-This tool is designed for personal apartment hunting in NYC.
-Users are responsible for complying with all applicable terms of service and local laws.
-The authors are not responsible for any misuse of this software.

----

-**Happy apartment hunting! 🏠✨**